-- We believe that each student is a valued individual with unique spiritual, physical, social, emotional, and intellectual needs and talents. - 2.
-We believe that all students can learn. - 3.
-We believe that all aspects of student learning are the focus of our school. - 4.
-We believe that students need to be owners of their learning and believe in their own ability to complete tasks and reach goals. - 5.
-We believe that students learn best when they are actively engaged in the learning process, supported by the entire school community, through an ongoing assessment program to effectively meet the changing needs of the students. - 6.
-We believe that a commitment to continuous improvement is imperative if our school is going to continue to enable students to become confident, self-directed, lifelong learners. - 7.
+- 1. We believe that each student is a valued individual with unique spiritual, physical, social, emotional, and intellectual needs and talents. - 2.
+We believe that our classrooms are student centered to aid in educating the whole child so that all students can learn. - 3.
+We believe that students will take ownership of their learning and believe in their own ability to complete tasks and reach goals. - 4.
+We believe that students learn best when they are actively engaged in the learning process through an ongoing assessment program to effectively meet the changing needs of the students. - 5.
+We believe that a commitment to continuous improvement is imperative in order for our school to continue to enable students to become confident, self-directed, lifelong learners. - 6.
 We believe that the students, parents, teachers, administrators, and community share in the responsibility for advancing the school's mission.